 The Safe & Well Service

 This service is part of Warrington Wellbeing.
 The Safe & Well Service supports people who are clinically extremely vulnerable and are self-isolating because of COVID-19.
 The Safe & Well Service gives advice and support to make sure that people have a reliable food supply and that their medication is delivered.
-Reassurance calls and general advice and signposting to other services can also be provided.
+Reassurance calls, general advice and signposting to other services can also be provided.
 People can self-refer, or can refer others into the Safe and Well Service.
 A referral form and more details about the support that the Service offers, can be found on the link below.
 Referrals are also accepted though Contact Warrington, call 01925 443322.

 Visit WBC's coronavirus webpages